CSUChico-CSCI440/CSCI440-Rust-Scheduler/README.md

 You are not allowed to import any additional libraries, except those in the *std* library.

 ## Data Queue in Rust
-As an example, here is a simple implementation of a linked list-based Queue in Rust using structs and the Box class:
+If you would like to refresh yourself on building basic data structures like a linked list and queue, here is a simple implementation of a linked list-based Queue in Rust using structs and the Box class:

 ```Rust
 pub struct List<T> {